-The Board consists of three Executive and five Non-Executive Directors, who each provide a broad range of complementary skills, balance, knowledge and experience.
-Details of the individual directors and their biographies are set out on pages 7 and 8.
+The Board consists of four Executive and five Non-Executive Directors, who each provide a broad range of complementary skills, balance, knowledge and experience.
+Details of the individual directors and their biographies are set out on pages 7 to 9.